 What is a One Rep Max?

 If you were using 100% of your one-rep max, that would mean that you’re using a weight load that’s so heavy that you can only complete one repetition and no more.
 On the other hand, 80% of your one-rep max would be a weight load that you could probably rep out for seven to eight reps before hitting failure.
-And each training intensity level, whether it’s 70, 80, or 90%, correlates with a certain rep count based on data gathered from many strength training studies.
+Each training intensity level, whether it’s 70, 80, or 90%, correlates with a certain rep count based on data gathered from many strength training studies.

 You can see all that data simplified in the table below: